Rohan-35/Savings-Analyser/README.txt

 -> Basic working of the model:
 Basic architecture of this model is very easy.
 Each time user enters the expense keyword with a value, it tries to match the keyword with our keyword spreadsheet, if it finds it new, it will ask for its Category name to which it best points to.
 After this, it will ask for 'Frequency of the input', so it is basically asking for no. of days this expence has to be entered.
-This concept I have introduced because sometimes I forget to enter my expense into this system and I remember it in next day.
+This concept I have introduced this to make it more flexible to update whenever we get time even after few days.
 In such case, If I put no. of days = 2, this model will automatically divide the expenses into 2 days and hence, in the records file you will see 2 days which got entered, in which the expense values also gets divided into 2.

 The records are added in the records file are in form of series of 0s under categories we have not expended and values only under the categories entered for the day.